soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-01 Scope and applicability.* ::

-All mobile food vendors and the mobile food vending units operated in the City of New York are subject to and must comply with all applicable provisions of Articles 5, 71, 81, 89 and all other applicable provisions of the New York City Health Code (the "Health Code"); Title 17 of the Administrative Code of the City of New York (the "Administrative Code"); Part 14 of the New York State Sanitary Code (the "Sanitary Code"); and the rules of the Department set forth in this Chapter and Chapters 20, 26 and other applicable provisions of Title 24 of the Rules of the City of New York.
+All mobile food vendors and the mobile food vending units operated in the City of New York are subject to and must comply with all applicable provisions of 24 RCNY Health Code Articles 5, 71, 81, 89 and all other applicable provisions of the New York City Health Code (the "Health Code"); Title 17 of the Administrative Code of the City of New York (the "Administrative Code"); Part 14 of the New York State Sanitary Code (the "Sanitary Code"); and the rules of the Department set forth in this Chapter and 24 RCNY Chapters 20, 26 and other applicable provisions of Title 24 of the Rules of the City of New York.